SalmanKhan-185NTsm/SalmanKhan-185NTsm/README.md

 - projects 4

 ## History In Motion
- It all started when I started my Grade School,
- The First Software ever used by me was microsoft paint, being the curious type microsoft paint sparked interest towards software as a user, and later during my Pre-Univercity  Wrote my first hello World Code in C Programming which was the turning point in my life which made go towards Programming.
-Fastfoward 4 years completed two major projects for my under grads and after completing my under grads. it gave me the tools i need to communicate with the computer whose computing power is faster than that of a Human Mind
+It all started when I started Grade School, The First Software ever used by me was Microsoft paint, being the curious type Microsoft paint sparked my interest in software as a user, and later during my Pre-University Wrote my first "Hello World" Code in C Programming which was the turning point in my life which made go towards Programming.
+Fast forward 4 years completed two major projects for my undergrads and after completing my undergrads. it gave me the tools I need to communicate with the computer whose computing power is faster than that of a Human Mind.
-,

 ## Salman as a Class [SAAS]
 ```JavaScript